xTidewaterx/CC__Debate__ICP/README.md

 To find truth humans battle intellectually, striving to find the most convincing arguments for what our life and world consist of, this application attempts to serve this battles a battleground where money and pride is handled diligently.
+Some features are being built now, I kindly ask for your understanding, this project is stull under construction.

 ## Description